ubccr/xdmod/docs/simpleSAMLphp.md

 Here is an example `authsources.php` file **note: keys 60 and 61 must be present** These check that the _mandatory_ username and organization properties are present.
 The values in section `40` should be left the same.
 You should change the `keys` in this section to match what your IdP returns.
-To find what the IdP returns yoou can use the simple saml administration pages located at: https://YOURXDMODURL/simplesaml .
+To find what the IdP returns you can use the simple saml administration pages located at: `https://YOUR_XDMOD_DOMAIN/simplesaml`.
-More specifically if you have used this guide and named things the same you can use  https://YOURXDMODURL/simplesaml/module.php/core/authenticate.php?as=xdmod-sp .
+More specifically if you have used this guide and named things the same you can use `https://YOUR_XDMOD_DOMAIN/simplesaml/module.php/core/authenticate.php?as=xdmod-sp`.

 ```php
 <?php